hgschmie/factorio-miniloader-redux/README.md

 ## Limitations

-- High speed (> 120 items/sec) miniloaders will only achieve maximum throughput if using Speed Mode.
+- High speed (> 120 items/sec) miniloaders will only achieve maximum throughput when using Speed Mode.
-- When sideloading onto a belt with High speed miniloaders, they may spray items across both lanes of the belt they are loading to.
+- When sideloading in Normal Mode onto a belt with High speed miniloaders, they may spray items across both lanes of the belt they are loading to.
 - Stacking (in Space Age) is only available for some Miniloaders.
 Stacking for the "Turbo" miniloader is equivalent to the pre-1.0 Stacking miniloader.
+Existing Stacking Miniloaders are converted to "Turbo" Miniloaders.

 ### Fixing Collision mask failures